C-Object-Configuration/C-Object-Configuration-CPP/readme.md

 - *Cross-platform support planned for future releases.*

 ## Documentation
-- For general information about the **C Object Configuration** format, refer to the parent [organization](https://github.com/C-Object-Configuration).
+- For general information about the **C Object Configuration** language, refer to the parent [organization](https://github.com/C-Object-Configuration).
 - For documentation specific to this library, refer to the **documentation** file provided with each release, or view it [here](documentation.md).